invpe/GridShell-LookO2/LOOKO2/Readme.md

 # 📜 LookO2 GridShell sketch

-- These definitions are mandatory, provide your GUID, WIFI and PASSWORD to start.
+- These definitions are mandatory, provide your Grid Name, Grid Hash, WIFI and PASSWORD to start.

 ```
+#define GRID_N ""
 #define GRID_U ""
 #define WIFI_A ""
 #define WIFI_P ""